JosiahSchisel/Steganography-Excercise/README.md

-<h1>Steganography exercise - to embed a hidden message in a picture and extract it at a later time.
+<h1>Steganography exercise - How to embed a hidden message in a picture and extract it at a later time.
 I give all credit to Darril Gibson of CompTIA Security+ Study Guide for his instructions.</h1>